40a/photon/CONTRIBUTING.rst

 Contributing
 ************

-* We are interested in various different kinds of improvement for Gilt;
+* We are interested in various different kinds of improvement for Photon;
   please feel free to raise an `Issue`_ if you would like to work on something major to ensure efficient collaboration and avoid duplicate effort.
 * Create a topic branch from where you want to base your work.